v-emilypr/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-readme.md

 ms.service: resources
 ---

-# Azure Resource Manager client library for Java - Version 2.11.0-alpha.20211201.2
+# Azure Resource Manager client library for Java - Version 1.0.0-hybridbeta.1
+ (Hybrid)

-Azure Resource Manager client library for Java
+Azure Resource Manager client library for Java (Hybrid)

 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).